 A citizen of the United States or a permanent resident of the United States

-Biomedical Departments across the USC campus in Columbia, South Carolina participate in USC PREP.
+Biomedical Departments across the UofSC campus in Columbia, South Carolina participate in UofSC PREP.
 These include:

 All three basic science departments of the School of Medicine: